Arzanico/resume/README.md

-# resumé
+# My Resumé
-This is my Resume of experience and education.

-I whant to make a full online non traditional resume with all of my information and examples of my personal work but for the moment this is only an idea to start working on.

-Some info:
+Some info about me:

   My name is Sebastian Nicolas Arzani Domenget

-  Im from Buenos Aires, Argentina, but Im living in Kualar Lumpur (MY), at the moment.
+  Im from Buenos Aires, Argentina, but Im living in Kualar Lumpur (MY) at the moment.

   Im working as a freelance right now.

   Etl, data mining and natural language processing are some of the works I have done and you can found in my repositories.
 But I have experience with clustering and machine learning as well.
 Also, I worked with some geoReferenced data like geoJson, Kml, Kmz and Shapes files.